Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Introduction

-\paragraph{Multi-task Learning:} A common linear MTL strategy is to jointly fit $K$ linear models with a shared rank restriction \citep{rrr} or penalty on the matrix of model coefficients, $\mathbb{B} = [\B{\beta}_1, ..., \B{\beta}_K]_{p \times K}$.
-For example, penalties such as trace \citep{traceNorm}, graph laplacian \citep{laplacian} or spectral \citep{spectralNorm} norms encourage models to borrow strength across tasks.
-These do not, however, result in sparse $\B{\beta}_k$ solutions, in general, thereby limiting interpretability.
+A common linear MTL strategy is to jointly fit $K$ linear models with a shared rank restriction \citep{rrr} or penalty on the matrix of model coefficients, $\mathbb{B} = [\B{\beta}_1,\ldots, \B{\beta}_K]_{p \times K}$.
+For example, penalties such as trace \citep{traceNorm}, graph Laplacian \citep{laplacian} or spectral \citep{spectralNorm} norms encourage models to borrow strength across tasks.
+These methods generally do not result in sparse $\B{\beta}_k$ estimates thereby limiting interpretability.
 One alternative is to use sparsity-inducing penalties on $\mathbb{B}$.
-If $\boldsymbol{\beta}^{(j)}$ is the $K \times 1$ vector of regression coefficients for covariate $j$, then the group Lasso regularizer $\sum_{j=1}^p \norm{ \boldsymbol{\beta}^{(j)}}_2$ (i.e., the $\ell_{2,1}$ penalty)~\citep{groupLasso,groupLasso2} is a commonly used convex regularizer to induce sparse solutions.
-This method also encourages tasks to share a common support: $\B{\beta}_k$ for all $k\in[K]$ share the same location of nonzeros.
-However, this general $all-in$ or $all-out$ variable selection approach can degrade the prediction performance, or result in misleading variable selection, if the supports are not identical across tasks.
-A rich literature on variations on $\ell_{p,q}$ norms exist to induce sparsity and borrow strength across tasks in linear MTL (see~\cite{Zhang} and references therein).
+For example, the Group Lasso regularizer $\sum_{j=1}^p \norm{ \boldsymbol{\beta}^{(j)}}_2$, where $\B{\beta}^{(j)} \in \mathbb{R}^{K}$ is the vector of coefficients for covariate $j$, is a commonly used convex regularizer to induce sparse solutions~\citep{groupLasso,groupLasso2}.
+This method also encourages tasks to share a common support (i.e., $\hat{\B{\beta}}_k$ for all $k\in[K]$ share the same location of nonzeros).
+However, this general \emph{all-in} or \emph{all-out} variable selection approach can degrade the prediction performance, or result in misleading variable selection, if the ``true'' supports are not identical across tasks.
+A rich literature on variations of $\ell_{p,q}$ norms exist to induce sparsity and borrow strength across tasks in linear MTL (see~\cite{Zhang} and references therein).